-The following questions are the most frequently asked … but your specific question not found on this page is of equal or greater importance to me.
+The following questions are the most frequently asked … but your specific question not found or answered on this page is important to me.
+If you don’t find the answer to your question on this page, send it to me at email@example.com or submit your question here: http://missouripublicadjuster.org/send-me-your-questionscomments/

 What is a Public Adjuster?

-There are three different types of insurance adjusters.
+There are three distinct types of insurance adjusters.

 First, there is the “insurance company adjuster” who is employed by the insurance company and who is required by law to protect the rights and interests of the insurance company.